Links to Other Pages

 Duns, Borders, Scotland

-Thank you to Steven Oliver for sending me this photograph and comments about articulated buses in Edinburgh.
+Thank you to Steven Oliver for writing again about Route 19, and for sending me this photo and comments about articulated buses in Edinburgh.

 Steven wrote: